Lots and Lots of Perrin-Type Primality Tests and Their Pseudo-Primes

 More formally: words $w=w_1, \dots, w_n$ in the alphabet $\{0,1\}$, such that for $1 \leq i \leq n-2$, $w_iw_{i+1}w_{i+2} \neq 000$, and also $w_{n-1}w_n w_1 \neq 000$ and $w_{n}w_1 w_2 \neq 000$ as well as for $1 \leq i \leq n-1$, $w_iw_{i+1} \neq 11$, and $w_nw_1 \neq 11$.

-Then he argues that if $p$ is a prime, all the $p$ circular shifts are {\bf different}, since otherwise there would be a non-trivial period.
+Then he argued that if $p$ is a prime, all the $p$ circular shifts are {\bf different}, since otherwise there would be a non-trivial period, that can't happen since $p$ is prime.
 Since the constant words $0^p$ and $1^p$ obviously can't avoid both $00$ and $111$, Perrin's theorem follows.

-This proof is reminiscent of Solomon Golumb's [G] snappy combinatorial proof of Fermat's little theorem [G] that argued that there are $a^p-a$ non-monochromatic straight necklaces with $p$ beads of $a$ colors, and for each such necklace, the $p$ rotations are all different (see also [Z1], p.
+This proof is reminiscent of Solomon Golomb's [G] snappy combinatorial proof of Fermat's little theorem [G] that argued that there are $a^p-a$ non-monochromatic straight necklaces with $p$ beads of $a$ colors, and for each such necklace, the $p$ rotations are all different (see also [Z1], p.
 560).

 When we saw Vatter's proof we got all excited.
 Vatter's argument transforms {\it verbatim} to counting circular words in {\it any} (finite) alphabet, and any (finite) set of forbidden (consecutive) patterns!
 More than twenty years ago one of us (DZ) wrote a paper, in collaboration with his then PhD student, Anne Edlin [EZ], that {\it automatically} finds the (rational) generating function in any such scenario, hence this is a cheap way to manufacture lots and lots of Perrin-style primality tests.
 We already had a Maple package {\tt https://sites.math.rutgers.edu/\~{}zeilberg/tokhniot/CGJ} to handle it, so all that remained was to {\it experiment} with many alphabets and many sets of forbidden patterns, and search for those that have only few small {\it pseudo-primes}.